A member of the swallow family, Martins are a popular bird with bird watchers

 renowned for their appetite for mosquitos.
 Many homeowners and bird lovers

-erect Purple Martin hoses to attract this natural "mosquito control" bird.
+erect a Purple Martin house to attract this natural "mosquito control" bird.

-After all, studies suggest an adult Purple Martin can consume over 2,000
+Studies show an adult Purple Martin can consume over 2,000 mosquitos a day.

-mosquitos a day.
-On a given day, however, martins will consume a wide variety
+On a given day, however, martins will consume a wide variety of insects,

-of insects, and only a fraction of that is mosquitos.
-Other insects on their
+and only a fraction of that is mosquitos.
+Other insects on their diet include:

-diet include: dragonflies, flies, beetles, moths, ants, grasshoppers, and
+dragonflies, flies, beetles, moths, ants, grasshoppers, and even bees and

 Don't plan on seeing a martin at your bird feeder.
 They do not eat seeds.